talbright/hessian/README.markdown

        public String name;
     }

-+Person+ is a custom type so we need to send a Hash with an explicit type
+**Person** is a custom type so we need to send a Hash with an explicit type
 specified:

     person = { 'age' => 32, 'name' => 'Christer Sandberg' }